spiral/docs/view/basic-usage.md

 > Besides `http/serverError` you can redefine `http/notFound`, `http/forbidden`, `http/badRequest` views.

-## Redering Process
+## Rendering Process
-To better understand how to extend view component let's review rendering process:
+To better understand how to extend view component let's review the rendering process:

 #### View filename lookup
-First step of any view rendering process is to locate view file should be used to perform rendering.
-Location depends on provided namespace and set of namespace directories.
+First step of any view rendering process is to locate the view file that should be used to perform rendering.
+The location depends on the provided namespace and set of namespace directories.

 #### Generating cached view filename
-Once view file located, spiral will generate cache filename which is used or *will be used* to store cached view template.
-Generated name depends on environment and set of static variables provided to view component (see section static variables).
+Once view file located, spiral will generate a cache filename which is used or *will be used* to store cached view template.
+The generated name depends on the environment and the set of static variables provided to the view component (see section static variables).

 #### View cache check
-If view cache exsist spiral will make sure that original file wasn't altered since cache generation.
+If a view cache exists, spiral will make sure that the original file wasn't altered since cache generation.
 > You can disable cache and always invalidate view cache, this is recommended bahaviour during development as framework can't track updates in nested files.
 However it will dramatically slow your application.
 Never turn cache off in production.

 #### View Compilation